bcornec/Lab-git/Docker/README.md

 owncloud_web_1   /bin/sh -c /usr/sbin/apach ...
 Up      0.0.0.0:80->80/tcp
 ```

+Try to change the listening port inside your docker-compose.yml file and perform a `docker-compose -up -d`

+You can notice that only the services that need to be modified are recreated.

-You would like to try to allow scalability for your application by scaling the
+You may like to try to allow scalability for your application by scaling the
 web service

 `#` **`docker-compose scale web=2`**